morusnyc/green_oasis/pages/reuse.md

 layout: page
 title: Reuse the Collection
 permalink: /reuse/
-collection: Green_Oasis
+collection: green_oasis
 ---

-Wax is inspired by [FAIR data principles](https://journal.code4lib.org/articles/13427), and as such strives to make its collections findable, accessible, interoperable and reusable.
+This collection utilizes [FAIR data principles](https://journal.code4lib.org/articles/13427), and as such strives to make its collections findable, accessible, interoperable and reusable.
+Below you can view and download the collection's metadata table.

-The demo site comes with a specific `_include` called `interactive_metadata_table` to help you make pages like this one complete with interactive [DataTables](https://datatables.net/) and downloadable CSVs of collection metadata.

 {% include interactive_metadata_table.html collection=page.collection %}